Love for Words — Desultory

 For example, as late as December 2013, desultors were among performers at the “Noble Horse Theatre” in Chicago.
 The theatre featured equestrian performances.

 The desultors stood tall, and straight upon the stallions they placed foot.
-The stallions persisted in full gallop as the desultor leapt from them to another.
+The stallions persisted in full gallop as the desultor, at choreographed times with the music, leapt from one horse to another.

 A conversation may seem “desultory” as the participants leap from one subject to the next.
 A person’s career path may seem desultory as they leap from one vocation to another.